tzpr/sarjis/README.md

 # sarjis
 Extract daily comics from different sources

-Currently supports Viivi ja Wager, Fok_It and Fingerpori from Helsingin Sanomat.
+Currently supports Viivi ja Wager, Fok_It and Fingerpori from Helsingin Sanomat and Dilbert from dilbert.com.